-While this is a more concrete tactic, tech that streamlines workflows, saves time, and makes work easier can support a better work-life balance and help relieve the time pressures of getting work done.
+Tech that streamlines workflows, saves time, and makes work easier can support a better work-life balance.
+Here are a few examples:

-For example, Clio’s Mobile App gives you the flexibility to be productive when (and where) you want to be — so you can disconnect when you need to.
+- Clio’s Mobile App gives you the flexibility to be productive when (and where) you want to be—so you can disconnect when you need to.

 When faced with burnout, it’s best to take steps to manage the situation as soon as possible.
 Otherwise, you may need to take extreme action such as a long term hiatus or a career change.